demonquark/NDK-Activity-OpenglES2.1/README.md

 NDK-Activity-OpenglES2.1
 ========================

-now with Matrices and other nifty GLSL features that are still WIP.
+now with some opengles 2.0 functionalities, Matrices and other nifty GLSL features that are still WIP.